GitLeeRepo/MyCustomOS/CreateOsNotes.md

 # Overview

-Notes on writing your own OS in x86 Assembler and C, using name and gcc.
+Notes on writing your own OS in x86 Assembler and C, using nasm and gcc on Ubuntu 17, in addition to creating a bootable (with GRUB) ISO.

 # References